ibobriakov/ipython-virtual-machine/README.md

 ###### Windows
 1. Standard Windows terminal:

-    -Go to Start panel
+    Go to Start panel
-    -Write "cmd" in search input field
+    Write "cmd" in search input field
-    -After "cmd" program is found you can execute it -After succesful execution you will see black screen with command promp, where you can run commands
+    After "cmd" program is found you can execute it After succesful execution you will see black screen with command promp, where you can run commands

 2. Enchanced Windows terminal (console)
 Alternatively, you can install Console2 application (http://www.softpedia.com/get/System/OS-Enhancements/Marko-Bozikovic-Console.shtml), where you can have multiple tabs, change fonts and few other enchancements